A whole new genus of sciences

 7. For many reasons McLuhan thought that “new science” could emerge ‘now’ — 70 years ago and counting! — from its previous invisibility.
 One was that we already apply much of this “new science” in cybernetics, advertising, entertainment, politics, in fact everywhere.
 These are all much more than chemical constructions!
 They all implicate a practical knowledge of the workings of human being (understood verbally).
 What was and is needed: to become conscious of what we already live!
 Nietzsche’s motto for Ecce Homo “How one becomes what one is” (Wie man wird, was man ist).

 8. Without such “perception of essentials”, how could infants learn language in the first place?
 Language is just (just!) a filter of essential noise from inconsequential noise and without intuitive perception of this difference, it could not exist!
-Decades after his 1943 Nashe thesis, in 1970, McLuhan termed this “perpetually operative” faculty “pre-tribal awareness” (since being a member of a tribe entails that its language — including its languages of gesture, story-telling, taste, etc, be subject to intuitive assimilation): “Havelock’s Preface to Plato shows how the phonetic alphabet scrapped tribal man but retrieved the primordial role of individual and pre-tribal awareness.”
+Decades after his 1943 Nashe thesis, in 1970, McLuhan termed this “perpetually operative” faculty “pre-tribal awareness” (since becoming a member of a tribe entails that its language — including its languages of gesture, story-telling, taste, etc — be subject to intuitive assimilation): “Havelock’s Preface to Plato shows how the phonetic alphabet scrapped tribal man but retrieved the primordial role of individual and pre-tribal awareness.”
 (McLuhan to Joe Keogh, July 6,1970, Letters 413) Again: “The liquidating of the tribal encyclopaedia of the bards (…) was done by phonetic literacy, but there was retrieved something of great antiquity, namely pre-tribal metaphysical man.”
 (McLuhan to Lynn White, August 17, 1970).
 Literacy retrieves this perpetually operative faculty in that it requires the same pre-tribal awareness or intuitive perception of essentials as does language.
 For it, too, is a filter — in this case of essential marks from inconsequential ones.
 The implication is that humans cannot be at all absent a “faculty which (…) is perpetually operative — an intuitive perception of essentials”.
 This explains (a) how it is that humans are an ontological animal who cannot perceive or feel or do anything that is not preformed by some intuitive understanding of the essentials of being itself; and (b) how it is that humans invent technologies through the apprehension of the essentials at work in different areas.
 The life or death question posed to contemporary humans is whether an understanding of essentials (aka, media) can be achieved before the unconscious application of essential intuition kills us.

 “it is impossible for the Deity to be jealous”.
 (Met.
 1.983a).